Cobreloa: History

 In press releases from the Illustrious Municipality of Calama, reference has been made to the fact that Club Sport Cóndor, later known as Deportes El Loa, leased the Calama Municipal Stadium for its sporting events.
 These leases date from 1969 to 1974.
-His subsequent attempts to enter professional football in the country independently are recorded.
-However, despite retaining the legal status of Sport Cóndor, he used the name Deportes El Loa, registering on January 28, 1970.
+Its subsequent attempts to enter professional football in the country independently are recorded.
+However, despite retaining the legal status of Sport Cóndor, it used the name Deportes El Loa, registering on 28 January 1970.

 By 1971, the Sport Cóndor club, a club recognized by the Asociación Nacional de Fútbol Amateur of Chile, who made its application for the only place offered by the Asociación Central de Fútbol Profesional that year, by then, the application was reinforced by adding the name of Deportes El Loa, appearing as a double application, the manager who would be in charge of the institution would be Jorge Burboa, who participated in the integration into professionalism of clubs such as Federico Schwager and Huachipato, this application had the support of workers' unions in Chuquicamata, Calama, and the nitrate offices of Pedro de Valdivia and Maria Elena.
 The club already had 10,000 members, whose membership fees would be deducted from their payroll, the board of delegates finally decided to include the Independiente de Cauquenes team to enter the Segunda División that year.
 The request to enter the professional ranks was rejected again.

 In the 1970s, the Brazilian national team was the benchmark for world football, being an inspiration to Roberto Rodriguez to make the jersey of Deportes El Loa.

 The representative colors of Deportes El Loa were a yellow shirt, blue shorts, and white socks, similar to those of the Brazilian national team, since the team's coach, Roberto Rodriguez, liked the Brazilian national team's football.
 The team was a member of the Asociación de Fútbol de Calama.
-That February of this year, the team faced a row of friendly matches in the Estadio Municipal de Calama, against Unión San Felipe, versus Coquimbo Unido, winning both the matchs by one goal to null, a draw between Colo-Colo to two goals tie and versus the Cuban national football team, which was touring Chile, and won 1–0 over the Cubans.
+That February of this year, the team faced a row of friendly matches in the Estadio Municipal de Calama, against Unión San Felipe, versus Coquimbo Unido, winning both the matches by one goal to null, a draw between Colo-Colo to two goals tie and versus the Cuban national football team, which was touring Chile, and won 1–0 over the Cubans.

 In 1972, the then Deportes El Loa team loaned players from its team to represent Calama in the thirty-fourth Campeonato Nacional de Fútbol Amateur.
 At the time, it was coached by Roberto Rodríguez and featured players who had played on professional teams, such as Héctor Torres, Jorge Garcés, and Gabriel Cáceres.
+To celebrate the first anniversary of the Chilean nationalization of copper, Calama offers a tribute at the Estadio Municipal of the city, in that event, Deportes El Loa plays a friendly match against Colo-Colo, losses by 2-5.